BadMagic100/HollowKnight.Rando3Stats/README.md

 * Prevents mashing through the completion screen - replaces press to skip with a 1.5 second hold.
 * Allows players to use Ctrl+C to copy completion statistics to the clipboard with custom formatting available via [global settings](readme-assets/GlobalSettings.md).
+* Allows players to skip to the completion screen at any time from the pause menu (intended for 3L or lockout races).
+Use the button in the bottom right (above BingoUI) or the hotkey
+  <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>C</kbd>.
+* Customizable layouts - choose which stats you want to show and where to display them on the end screen
 * Available Stats
   * **Randomized Locations Checked**
     This stat is the number of randomized locations that you've checked and obtained.
 There is a